Yahtzee Online & Unblocked

 - Chance to enter the Yahtzee Hall of Fame

-1. Log in or register if you want to track your scores.
-Or just play as a guest - there's no need to log-in and nothing to download.
-Then click the button to roll the dice.
+1. Register to track your scores - or play as a guest with no login required.
+Hit the button to roll the dice.

-2. Click on the dice you want to save and then roll the remaining dice again.
+2. Select which dice to keep, then roll the rest again.

-3. You can roll the dice up to three times per turn.
-Then choose where to record your score.
+3. Roll up to 3 times per turn and then choose where to record your score on the board.

 The Yahtzee Manifesto Hall of Fame